lucaszcfx/docler-holding-framework/README.md

 **To install the framework:** npm install

 ## **Commands to execute the project:**
-* **"npm run test"** - Vai executar todos testes no chrome e gerar um relatorio na pasta cypress/Reports/mochareposts/report.html
+* **"npm run test"** - Will run all tests in chrome and generate a report in the folder cypress/Reports/mochareposts/report.html
-* **"npm run cy:run"** - Vai executar todos testes no chrome, sem relatorio
+* **"npm run cy:run"** - Will run all tests in chrome, without report
-* **"npm run cy:open"** - Vai abrir um dashboard aonde os testes podem ser executados ao clicar em cada feature
+* **"npm run cy:open"** - It will open a dashboard where automated tests can be performed manually by clicking on each feature

-## Dentro da pasta cypress o framework é dividido:
+## Within the cypress folder the framework is divided:

 1. **Fixtures:**
-     * Normalmente se colocam dados para testes dentro dessa pasta
+     * Usually data for testing is placed inside this folder

 2. **Integration:**
-     * Utilizei essa pasta para colocar as features, dividi em 4 pastas, cada uma para cada path do site.
+     * I used this folder to place the features, divided into 4 folders, one for each path of the site.

 3. **Page-objects:**
-Pasta desdicada ao mapeamento de objetos de cada pagina, todos os page-objects extendem a BasePage:
+Folder dedicated to mapping objects on each page, all page-objects extend BasePage:
   * Components
     * NavBar
   * pages